DXM666/React-redux/Todo/Todo/Readme.md

 Todo
 ======
-a todo web app based on flask and mongodb
+a todo web app based on flask and react-redux